rrra/www/content/post/2022/marathon-operators-needed.md

 through the
 [Marathon Mailing List](https://lists.rrra.org/mailman/listinfo/marathon).
-All operators who wish to volunteer for this event must subscribe to the Marathon Mailing List; even those who who sign up on paper at any club meeting.
+All operators who wish to volunteer for this event must subscribe to the Marathon Mailing List; even those who signed up on paper at a club meeting or have previously contacted the Marathon Coordinator.

 <!--more-->
 ### Subscribing to the mailing list